-Rotten Tomatoes Poses Ultimate Question: ‘GOT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One
+Rotten Tomatoes Poses Ultimate Question: ‘GoT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One

-April is one heck of a month in the pop culture world, with two of the biggest premiers in entertainment history happening within two weeks of each other.
+April is one heck of a month in the pop culture world, with two of the biggest premieres in entertainment history happening within two weeks of each other.
 The final season of Game of Thrones debuts on HBO on April 14, with Avengers: Endgame hitting theaters on April 26.
 The two fandoms share thousands of the same fans, possibly even millions and now they are being given the biggest Sophie’s Choice of all time.

-Rotten Tomatoes posted a new poll on their Twitter today where they asked their followers, that if they could only watch one, would they pick Season 8 of GOT or Endgame?
-The poll brought in over 12,000 votes in just one hour as fans had to decide which event was ultimately more important to them.
-At the time of this publication, 55 percent of votes laid with Endgame, with 45 falling to GOT.
+Rotten Tomatoes posted a new poll on their Twitter account today, where they asked their followers, that if they could only watch one, would they pick Season 8 of GoT or Endgame?
+The poll brought in over 12,000 votes in just one hour, as fans had to decide which event was ultimately more important to them.
+At the time of this publication, 55 percent of votes laid with Endgame, with 45 falling to GoT.

 With 23 hours left in the poll, the scales could be tipped in either direction.
-If you chose Endgame, that would mean you would never get to see GOT Season 8 ever.
-It’s just a fun poll for fans, and there weren’t any specifics but it’s safe to assume you could find out what happened in whatever event you didn’t watch if someone told you, you could just never view it for yourself.
+If you chose Endgame, that would mean you would never get to see GoT Season 8 ever.
+It’s just a fun poll for fans, and there weren’t any specifics, but it’s safe to assume you could find out what happened in the option you didn’t pick, as long as someone told you (or you looked it up yourself).

 If you could only watch Season 8 of #GameOfThrones or #AvengersEndgame – which would you choose? pic.twitter.com/HsDZxxZoCo